 Not all herbs are safe for pets, for example, lavender is poisonous.
 However, there are lots of green herbs such as basil, sage and thyme which are safe for pets and also a great practical plant.
 They smell fantastic and will add some extra taste and fragrance to your dinner!

 Bamboo is the perfect choice for contemporary and minimalist style homes.
 They take little upkeep, bring the outside in without the clutter and are not only safe for your pets but unlikely to cause any interest for your pet, leaving it looking stylish and undamaged all year round.

 Like bamboo plants, air plants are just perfect for a contemporary home or small space.
 They can be large, or small enough for a desk plant.
 The great thing about air plants is that they are safe for your pets and also, no dirt filled pots to be knocked over and broken!
 Avoid the inevitable carpet clean with a selection of air plants in designer pots.

 This. guys are the statement piece for your home.
 They are non-toxic and great air purifiers.
 Put one in your hallway, or to add some dramatics to a bare corner of your home.
 Your pets will enjoy nosing around these plants, and if you have a cat, be sure to check the plant pot frequently, as a large pot full of dirt can potentially be mistaken for a litter box!

 Gardening Tip: Increase Humidity for Houseplants

-By understanding which houseplants are safe for your pets, you can surround yourself with stunning flora and fauna to change the way your home looks and you won’t have to worry about your four-legged forever friend becoming inquisitive or having the odd nibble!
+By understanding which houseplants are safe for your pets, you can surround yourself with stunning flora and fauna or buy pets supplies to change the way your home looks and you won’t have to worry about your four-legged forever friend becoming inquisitive or having the odd nibble!